ARRESTS.ORG NJ – SEARCH NEW JERSEY ARREST RECORDS

 What Information Is Contained in a Criminal Court Record?

 The contents of a New Jersey Criminal Court Record are contingent upon the culmination of the trial.
-Generally, these records encapsulate elements such as an arrest warrant, indictment, transaction sheet, uniform arrest reports, and pertinent inmate records.
+Generally, these records encapsulate elements such as an arrest, indictment, transaction sheet, uniform arrest reports, and pertinent inmate records.

 Who Can Access New Jersey’s Criminal Court Records?